Updated: Jul 9

 You want to provide training in smaller increments. eLearning works best in short doses. eLearning can be as short as 5 minutes, or up to one hour, although we often recommend to break up anything longer than 30 minutes into smaller modules.

 As mentioned previously, there are a lot of factors to consider when choosing a virtual classroom or eLearning course.
 Each training program should be assessed and evaluated separately to determine the best delivery mode.
-If you have a training program you're thinking of converting to online and would like to get some recommendations, fill out the contact form on our website.
-We'd love to provide you with some suggestions and help you choose the right format for your learners!
+If you have a training program you're thinking of converting to online and would like to get some recommendations, fill out the contact form on my website.
+I'd love to provide you with some suggestions and help you choose the right format for your learners!